1platform/onebe/docs/classes/System_Logger.ConsoleLogger.md

 • `Protected` **\_log**: `Logger`

-The logger object we will use for logging.
+The logger object the application will use for logging.

 #### Inherited from